 In 2009, Seamus was promoted to Executive Officer, which included the coordination of cultural events.
 Between September 2010 and July 2013, Seamus was also appointed PA to His Worship the Mayor that included the organising many of the Mayoral events, receptions and ceremonial functions including the Freedom of the City for Kaiane Aldorino, Freedom of the City for Lord Greville Janner, the Freedom of the City for the Marquis of Lothian, the Medallion of Distinction for Jared Mackintosh, and various Mayor’s Awards ceremonies, to mention a few.

-In 2011, he was promoted to Head of Events (HEO) in the Gibraltar Culture & Heritage Agency where he was responsible for organising and coordinating Government cultural events in Gibraltar.
+In 2011, he was promoted to Head of Events (HEO) at the Gibraltar Culture & Heritage Agency where he was responsible for organising and coordinating Government cultural events in Gibraltar.

-In his personal capacity, as part of his voluntary work, he has been part of the Gibraltar National Dance Organisation committee since 1995.
-Since 2011 he is the President of this official national governing body for Dance.
-He is an International Judge for the world governing body the International Dance Organisation (IDO) and IDO Ambassador for the Iberian Peninsula.
-He is also the founder member of M.O.
+In his personal capacity, as part of his voluntary work, he was part of the Gibraltar National Dance Organisation committee between 1995 and 2017 where he carried out the duties as President between 2011 and 2017.
+He is currently the International Dance Organisation’s (IDO) Vice-President with responsibilities for Public Relations and the Media, an International Judge for the world governing body and the IDO Ambassador for the Iberian Peninsula.
+He is also the founder of M.O.
 Productions that is a voluntary group which organises educational cultural events for young people.
-He has organised many events from National Championships, to international workshops with renowned artists like Wayne Sleep OBE and the annual Gibraltar International Dance Festival.
+He has organised many events from European Dance Championships, National Championships and the annual Gibraltar International Dance Festival to name a few.
 He was also involved in the production and organisation of many local productions including the Miss Gibraltar Pageant 2001, musicals & variety shows.